Towards Carbon-Free Electricity: A Flow-Based Framework for Power Grid Carbon Accounting and Decarbonization: Carbon-Aware Decision-Making

 \subsubsection{Short-Term Management}

-In the short term, end-users can optimally manage their load demands in response to the needs of power system operation through load reduction, shifting, and shaping, namely \emph{demand response (DR)} \cite{siano2014demand,chen2021online}.
-In addition, the DERs owned by users, such as batteries, electric vehicles, rooftop PVs, and wind turbines, can be smartly dispatched to reduce electricity consumption as well as carbon emissions.
+In short term, users can optimally manage their loads in response to the needs of power system operation through load reduction, shifting, and shaping, namely \emph{demand response (DR)} \cite{siano2014demand,chen2021online}.
+In addition, the DERs owned by users, such as batteries, electric vehicles, rooftop PVs, and wind turbines, can be dispatched to adjust electricity consumption for decarbonization.
 For instance, batteries can be scheduled to discharge during periods of high carbon emissions on the grid and charge when electricity is mainly supplied by renewable generation.
 Although a single DER device generally has a small capacity, the coordination of massive DERs can release huge power flexibility for grid reliability and decarbonization.
-Therefore, this paper proposes the concept of \emph{carbon-aware virtual power plant} (C-VPP), where an aggregator coordinates a cluster of loads and DERs to operate collectively like a virtual power plant.
+Hence, this paper proposes the concept of \emph{carbon-aware virtual power plant} (C-VPP), where an aggregator coordinates a cluster of loads and DERs to operate collectively like a virtual power plant.
 This C-VPP can function as an entity for carbon accounting and reporting, actively engaging in system-level dispatch and market operations, and offering power flexibility to facilitate grid decarbonization.